larryc1200/dkube-examples/mnist/README.md

  - Wait for Run to complete
  - View the results by selecting the Katib icon on the right of the Run line

-### Tuning.yaml file Details:
+### Tuning.yaml File Details
- - **objective**: The metric that you want to optimize.
+ - **objective**: The metric that you want to optimize
- - **goal** parameter is mandatory in tuning.yaml file.
- -**objectiveMetricName:** Katib uses the objectiveMetricName and additionalMetricNames to monitor how the hyperparameters work with the model.
+ - **goal** parameter is mandatory in tuning.yaml file -**objectiveMetricName:** Katib uses the objectiveMetricName and additionalMetricNames to monitor how the hyperparameters work with the model.
 Katib records the value of the best objectiveMetricName metric.
- - **parameters** : The range of the hyperparameters or other parameters that you want to tune for your machine learning (ML) model.
+ - **parameters** : The range of the hyperparameters or other parameters that you want to tune for your machine learning (ML) model
  - **parallelTrialCount**: The maximum number of hyperparameter sets that Katib should train in parallel.
 The default value is 3.
- - **maxTrialCount**: The maximum number of trials to run.
+ - **maxTrialCount**: The maximum number of trials to run
- - **maxFailedTrialCount**: The maximum number of failed trials before Katib should stop the experiment.
+ - **maxFailedTrialCount**: The maximum number of failed trials before Katib should stop the experiment
  - **algorithm**: Search algorithm to find the best hyper parameters.
 Value must be one of following:
    - random
    - bayesianoptimization